wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 The global log is maintained as a circular buffer.
 The next available slot is indicated by a global variable "logTail".
 Memory for the global log is allocated in a round-robin fashion from every node equally.
-Each node also maintains a "lastTail" pointer, which points to the position in the global log when the node last synchronizes with the global log by.
-After the combiner thread acquires the mutex and marks local log entries, it first uses Fetch-And-Add (FAA) instruction to increment the
+Each node also maintains a "lastTail" pointer, which points to the position in the global log when the node last synchronizes with the global log.
+After the combiner thread acquires the mutex and marks local log entries, it first uses Fetch-And-Add (FAA) instruction to increment "logTail" to reserve space for the local operations.
+Then the combiner thread writes all local operations as well as their arguments into the global log.
+Note that no global lock is held while combiner threads from different nodes access the log to prevent scalability bottleneck, which means that the global log should be designed in such a way that lock-free reads and writes are possible.
+The combiner thread then updates the local instance using global log entries between "lastTail" and "logTail" before increment.
+This step ensures that the local instance is synchronized properly with remote updates, and that all update operations are applied to every instance at the same order (i.e. the global serialization order is defined by the order in the global log).
+A race condition might occur if another thread has FAA'ed "logTail", but has not finished writing its local operations.
+To deal with this, all entries in the global log has a valid bit.
+The bit is only set after the operation has been written.
+If a log entry with valid bit clear is seen by the combiner thread, the latter must spin and wait for it to become valid.
+In practice this should occur only rarely.
+After synchronizing with the global log, the combiner thread then proceeds to the local flat combing stage, and